'Non mortem timemus, sed cogitationem'.-

-Therefore, I seized the opportunity to explore this unique mystery.
+Therefore, I seized the opportunity to explore this inusitate mystery.
 I had to resolve the enigma that was unfolding gradually.

 Even though I was warned not to go wandering within the castle, I did not heed the subtle warning or the preconcerted acquiescence-for I was agog.
-Instead, I stepped outside my chamber to peek slowly, and past the patio and archways.
+Instead, I had stepped outside my chamber to peek slowly, and passed the patio and archways.

 I saw the panurgic Antonio carrying what seemed to be a heavy object in a sack, as he put it into the rear of the carriage that rode off, from the grounds of the castle afterwards.

 Although it was dark outside, I saw the departure of the carriage and heard the horses gallop away.